 Congratulations, you’ve earned the Girl Scout Silver Award or gone for the Gold Award.
 And guess what?
 You might be eligible to apply for a Girl Scout scholarship!
 We know how hard all our girls work to make the world a better place and we’re so excited to support you in your continued leadership journey!

 High school seniors who have earned their Girl Scout Gold Award are eligible for $1,000 educational scholarships awarded by Girl Scouts Nation's Capital.
-A Gold Award Scholarship Selection Committee, comprised of local businesswomen, review the written applications and identify finalists to be interviewed in-person at the Washington, DC Council office.
-Based on the interviews, committee members select the scholarship recipients from all areas of the Council.
+A Gold Award Scholarship Selection Committee, comprised of local businesswomen, review the written applications and identify finalists to be interviewed in-person at the Council's Washington, D.C. office.
+Based on the interviews, committee members select scholarship recipients from all areas of the Council.
 Finalists who are not selected to receive a scholarship each receive a $150 Visa gift card.
-The application deadline is March 15, 2016.
-All girls selected as Finalists must be available to interview at the Council Washington, DC office in the spring 2016.
+The application deadline is March 15, 2021 and interview date is April 2021.

 Download Gold Award Scholarship Application (Word)